Brentwood station (Calgary): History

-Brentwood station was proposed in a study by transit consultants Hawley Simpson and John F. Curtin entitled Transit for Calgary's Future.
-The study proposed a northwest-southeast line from Brentwood to Haysboro (the equivalent of Heritage station).
+Brentwood Station was proposed in a study by transit consultants Hawley Simpson and John F. Curtin entitled Transit for Calgary's Future.
+The study proposed a northwest–southeast line from Brentwood to Haysboro (the equivalent of Southland Station).

-Brentwood station was created as part of a 0.8 km extension that was opened on August 13, 1990.
+Brentwood Station was created as part of a 0.8 km extension that was opened on August 31, 1990.
 It would be the northwest terminus until 2003, when Dalhousie station was opened.

 In 2008, the station registered an average of 14,900 boardings per weekday.

-In May of 2010, the federal government announced that they would be cooperating with the municipal government to extend the station's platform to accommodate the new four-car trains.
+In May 2010, the federal government announced that they would be cooperating with the municipal government to extend the station's platform to accommodate the new four-car trains.

 In September 2020, the station's pedestrian bridges underwent a renovation, which included concrete rehabilitation and lighting upgrades along the stairs, ramps, and the bridge, and new handrails and guardrails.
 Renovation ended in winter of 2021.

-Service
+Transit Connections

-The station connects to the 8 North Pointe/Foothills Medical Centre, 9 Dalhousie/Chinook, 38 Temple, 53 Greenwood/Brentwood, 65 Market Mall/Downtown West, 82 Nolan Hill, 408 Valley Ridge, and MAX Orange bus routes.
+Bus connections to the station as of 17 March 2025: